DstructableCake/WitherwildCampaign/Campaign/NPCs/Mathias Vanta.md

 - **Earned quiet thanks** from Mathias for easing his vigil
 - **Party departed** as Nightveil began

+### **Session 8: The Lute, the Horn and the Missing Father**
+- **Received letter from Sabriel** at Serpents Hope farms
+- **Letter contents:** Mirrored Snicket's warnings to Delilah, ensuring priest knew of coming scarcity and need for caution
+- **Letters felt like anchors:** Connections to world they were leaving behind, promises they would not be forgotten

 ### **Current Status**
 - **Location:** Monks Eliegh chapel
 - **Relationship with Party:** Deeply grateful, especially to Sabriel
+- **Received warnings** about coming scarcity and need for caution
 - **Available Services:**
   - Spiritual guidance and comfort
   - Safe haven in chapel